 - Granulated Sugar

-- Cranberry Juice: Opt for 100% cranberry juice for a stronger flavour of glaze rather than cranberry cocktail.
+- Cranberry Juice OR Orange Juice: Opt for 100% cranberry juice or orange juice for a stronger flavour of glaze.

 Basting Brush: I love this silicone basting brush because it is easy to clean.